gitperp/logdigger/README.md

 List errors from IB web log

-Print lines where field 3 is provided severity level (default ERROR).
+Print lines from the log only for selected severity level and between given timestamps in the log.

 Parameters
 Narrow the search for records between timestamps